dgraph-io/dgraph/wiki/content/slash-graphql/advanced-queries.md

 ### Visualizing your Graph with Ratel

-It is possible to use Ratel to visualize your Slash GraphQL backend with GraphQL+-.
+It is possible to use Ratel to visualize your Slash GraphQL backend with DQL.
 You may use self hosted Ratel, or using [Dgraph Play](https://play.dgraph.io/?latest#connection)

 In order to configure Ratel, please do the following: